Legal services for immigrants in Germany. Digital, personal, and clear.

 • work up to 20 hours per week;

-• prepare the opening of your business.
+• prepare to start your own business.

 OPPORTUNITY CARD